 The day was now drawing to a close.
 With the disappearance of their enemies, the ships and batteries ceased their cannonade; and, presently, not a musket was heard in that place, where so fierce a contest had so long raged.
-The troops commenced fortifying the outward eminence, on which they rested, in order to maintain their barren ronquest; and nothing further remained for the achievement of the royal lieutenants, but to go and mourn over their victory.
+The troops commenced fortifying the outward eminence, on which they rested, in order o maintain their barren conquest; and nothing further; mained for the achievement of the royal lieutenants, I it to go and mourn over their victory.